 Must have a current, valid, unrestricted license to practice psychology in the state of California or be in the process of obtaining that license

-Demonstrated experience with professional writing as well as with public speaking preferred
+Demonstrated experience with professional writing and public speaking

 Strong interpersonal and communication skills and demonstrated ability to establish and maintain effective working relationships with a wide range of individuals/groups